AbbyNyakara/BudgetApp/README.md

 # BUDGETLLY
 - A budgetting mobile app that allows the user to add a category and to add expenses that are associatted with the category.
+- This is a Ruby on Rails application that allows the user to:

+      - register and log in, so that the data is private to them.
+      - introduce new transactions associated with a category.
+      - see the money spent on each category.

 ## Getting Started
 -Download the repository as a zip file/ clone the repository using